eliitzh17/LegitTestingTask/README.md

 Execution and configuration:

-In order to execute the test, just open CMD and run 'dotnet run test' In order to config the execution, please edit this file 'PlaywrightTests/ConfigFiles/ConfigFile.json'
+In order to execute the test, just open CMD and run 'dotnet run test'.
+In order to config the execution, please edit this file 'PlaywrightTests/ConfigFiles/ConfigFile.json'.